There are many reasons to move overseas. For some, living in another country is more economical, especially when trying to stretch retirement funds.

-After the recent presidential elections results in the US, many Americans are considering options abroad.
-In fact, there has been a 160% surge in searches for terms like “move overseas” and “expats overseas.”
+With the recent world health crisis and political situation in the US, many Americans are considering options abroad.
+In fact, there has been a 160% surge in searches for terms like “move overseas,” “how to move out of the US” and “expats overseas.”

 The American Social Security Administration currently sends 660,528 payments overseas, and that number is likely to surge.

 That’s why the financial sector has been seeing a growing number of companies specialized in international money transfers.